edgelesssys/constellation/docs/versioned_docs/version-2.4/getting-started/install.md

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">

+The following resource providers need to be need to be [registered](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) in your subscription:
+* `Microsoft.Compute`
+* `Microsoft.ManagedIdentity`
+* `Microsoft.Network`
+* `microsoft.insights`

+By default, Constellation tries to register these automatically if they haven't been registered before.

 You need the following permissions for your user account:

 - `Contributor` (to create cloud resources)